tarantool/doc/doc/book/box/indexes.rst

 Index operations
 --------------------------------------------------------------------------------

-Index operations are automatic: if a data-manipulation request changes a tuple, then it also changes the index keys defined for the tuple.
+Index operations are automatic: if a data manipulation request changes a tuple, then it also changes the index keys defined for the tuple.

 #.
-For further demonstrations let's create a sample space named 'tester' and
+For further demonstrations let's create a sample space named ``tester`` and
-    put it in a variable 'my_space':
+    put it in a variable ``my_space``:

     ..  code-block:: tarantoolsession

         tarantool> my_space = box.schema.space.create('tester')

 #.
-Then format the created space by specifying field names and types:
+Format the created space by specifying field names and types:

     ..  code-block:: tarantoolsession